 However, there is nothing old-fashioned about Borough Market today.
 Borough Market has a strict policy about the vendors it allows into the market, ensuring all suppliers are of the highest quality.
 Many of London’s top restaurants source their ingredients at Borough Market at places like the Ginger Pig.

-The Old Royal Naval College was a training establishment for the British Royal Navy between 1873 and 1998 and was designed by Sir Christopher Wren.
+The Old Royal Naval College in Greenwich was a training establishment for the British Royal Navy between 1873 and 1998 and was designed by Sir Christopher Wren.
 It was also used as a retirement home for sailors – a rather nice one on the banks of the Thames!

 25. Royal Albert Hall

 Royal Albert Hall opened in 1871 and continues to hold events regularly.
 It is located on the Northern edge of South Kensington near Hyde Park.
 It is held in trust for the nation and is managed by a registered charity.
 It can seat over 5,200 people.
-It is perhaps best known as being the venue for the annual The Proms concert which has been held at Royal Albert Hall every summer since 1941.
+It is perhaps best known as the venue for the annual The Proms concert held at Royal Albert Hall every summer since 1941.

 26. The Globe